Capeling/Goodbye-Unnecessary-Buttons/about.md

 # Goodbye Unnecessary Buttons

-Removes The Versus, Map and Event buttons from CreatorLayer!
+Removes The Versus and Map buttons from CreatorLayer!